MEGA65/open-roms/README.md

 # open-roms
 A project to create unencumbered open-source ROMs for use on selected retro computers

-# Problem Statement
+# Problem Statement and Motivation

-The copyrights of various old computer system ROMs are still alive, and together with trademarks, can present significant challenges for retro-computing projects to ensure their ability to freely distribute their systems in a functional state, which typically requires the inclusion of firmware, i.e, "ROMs".
+The copyrights of various old computer system ROMs are still alive, and together with trademarks, can present significant challenges for retro-computing projects to ensure their ability to freely distribute their systems in a functional state, which typically requires the inclusion of firmware, i.e, "ROMs", while respecting the intellectual property rights of the owners of the copyrights in the ROMs.

 Therefore the goal of this project is to create a fully open-source and unencumbered set of ROMs for various systems.
 The initial focus is the C64 and C65 computers, because of the desire to be able to include open ROMs with the MEGA65 retro computer.

+In short, this project exists precisely because we respect, and want to help others to respect the intellectual property rights of the copyright owners of the ROMs of various old computer systems.
+Any argument that we have willfully infringed their copyrights must therefore fail, since if we didn't care about their intellectual property rights, we would simply download the ROMs from any of the many locations where they are freely available on the internet.

+# But isn't there already an implied license to distribute and even modify the ROMs of these old systems?

+On a related note, it is quite likely that the lack of defence of the copyrights of the ROMs of these old systems over many many years has created an implied license to use and distribute these ROMs.
+This is because the copyright owners are surely aware, and have been for many years, of this common practice.
+Thus, on a similar basis to the implied right of way on private land that is not defended against unrestricted public use, an implied right can develop for the use of copyright material.
+While it would take the courts to assess this argument (I am no lawyer, and am merely expressing my personal opinions in this document), it would seem to me likely that such an implied license exists.
+However, as our goals are to both respect intellectual property rights, and to avoid all possible sources of uncertainty for the retro-computing community, we have elected to proceed with this project to create compatible ROMs that are free from any and all copyright claims as possible.

 # Method and estimated legal situation of reverse engineering

-Reverse engineering is a well known science, and enjoys protection under copyright law in a number of jurisdictions, including the EU and Australia.
+Reverse engineering is a well known art, and enjoys protection under copyright law in a number of jurisdictions, including the EU and Australia.
 Large companies such as Microsoft have also used it in the past in major products such as Windows.